seedy/my-github-indicators/README.md

   - **~10 hours** in total:
     - 5 hours manipulating Github API to render the graph
     - 5 hours for the rest

+  ## Overall feeling

+  - disappointment regarding the time I invested in this test: I wasted lots of time on stuff I never used before
+    - Github API
+    - NextJs
+  - I don't feel like I had the opportunity to show my skills